Contents

 Intussusception is a telescoping or invagination of a part of the intestine into the lumen of an adjacent segment.
 Intussusception can present with variable severity.
 It can present with bowel ischemia and perforation with need for emergent surgical intervention, or it can present as relaxing / remitting abdominal pain of unclear etiology with intermittent symptoms and no signs of systemic illness.
 Jejunojejunal, jejunoileal, ileoileal, ileocolonic, and colocolonic are all types of intussusception that can occur, with the majority involving the small intestine.

-Intussusception occurs in pediatric and adult patients.
-It is the most common cause of bowel obstruction in patients younger than 3 years, where it presents with sudden onset of acute abdominal pain and inconsolability, and at times with emesis, a palpable abdominal mass, or hematochezia.
+Intussusception occurs in children and adults.
+It is the most common cause of bowel obstruction in children, where it presents with sudden onset of acute abdominal pain and inconsolability, and at times with emesis, a palpable abdominal mass, or hematochezia.
 Tucking knees into the torso is consoling in some instances.
 In pediatrics, intussusception is most commonly due to viral illnesses, with mesenteric lymphadenopathy creating a lead point to trigger intussusception.
-Tumors, polyps, Meckel diverticulum, or post-surgical adhesions are additional causes that can trigger intussusception.
+Tumors, polyps, Meckel diverticulum, or postsurgical adhesions are additional causes that can trigger intussusception.

 In both adults and children, prolonged intussusception can cause bowel ischemia, resulting in hematochezia due to mucosal sloughing and a risk of bowel perforation.
 Concern for intussusception should prompt emergent medical evaluation at a hospital with radiology, gastroenterology, and general surgery available on call.